 If you have a wet bar, you have a sink.
 With a sink, you can cycle ice trays into your compact fridge's freezer much easier than if you have to fill them in a kitchen or bathroom.
 You'll have a ready source of still water for drinks and you can rinse off glasses and plates.

 While your bar sink can be any size, most bar owners keep them small.
-A 15-inch by 15-inch single bowl drop-in stainless steel sink serves most bar purposes.
+A 15-inch square single bowl drop-in stainless steel sink serves most bar purposes.

 If you're a serious oenophile, you know the only way to store your wine is on its side.
 Wine racks range from small, two-tier bartop racks to floor-mounted racks that house 72 bottles or more.

 To keep your wine at the right temperature, consider adding an electric wine cooler.
-Undercounter wine coolers hold between 24 and 45 bottles and maintain temperatures of 46 to 56 F for white wines and between 58 and 68 F for red wines.
+Under-counter wine coolers hold between 24 to 45 bottles and maintain temperatures of 46 to 56 F for white wines, and between 58 and 68 F for red wines.

 Storage for barware, mixers, and small appliances can often get overlooked.
 If you purchase a pre-built bar unit, it should have a shelf or two for storing a few items.
 If you build a custom bar unit, you can create as much storage as you want, including drawers and other extra pull-outs.